Rizama-Victor/Real-Time-Traffic-Object-Detection-Using-Detectron-2-With-Faster-RCNN/README.md

 # 🛣️ Real-time Traffic Object Detection Using Detectron 2 with Faster RCNN
-This repository contains the implementation of my research titled [_"Real-time Traffic Object Detection Using Detectron 2 with Faster RCNN"_](https://wjarr.com/content/real-time-traffic-object-detection-using-detectron-2-faster-r-cnn), published in World Journal of Advanced Research and Reviews (2024) authored by [Rizama Victor](https://github.com/Rizama-Victor) and [Prince Abiamamela Obi-Obuoha](https://github.com/MelaObuoha) at the National Centre for Artificial Intelligence and Robotics (NCAIR), Nigeria.
+This repository contains the implementation of my research titled [_"Real-time Traffic Object Detection Using Detectron 2 with Faster RCNN"_](https://wjarr.com/content/real-time-traffic-object-detection-using-detectron-2-faster-r-cnn), published in World Journal of Advanced Research and Reviews (2024) authored by [Rizama Victor](https://github.com/Rizama-Victor), [Prince Abiamamela Obi-Obuoha](https://github.com/MelaObuoha), and [Ifeanyichukwu Okafor](https://github.com/ifyyy10) at the National Centre for Artificial Intelligence and Robotics (NCAIR), Nigeria.
 ## 🔍 Overview
 Accurate identification of objects from real-time video is necessary for effective traffic analysis as this plays a vital role in providing drivers and authorities a comprehensive understanding of the road and surrounding environment.
 Fortunately, modern algorithms such as neural network based architecture with high detection accuracy, like Faster R-CNN are at the center of this process.
 The project focuses on developing a model capable of identifying key traffic objects such as traffic lights, vehicles, buses, crossroads etc., for urban traffic applications using an interactive Gradio interface and Detectron2’s Faster R-CNN architecture.